berenslab/mini-atlas/README.md

 ## Downloading the raw data

 * Raw morphological reconstructions in SWC format can be downloaded from [ftp://download.brainimagelibrary.org:8811/3a/88/3a88a7687ab66069/](https://bit.ly/2VIvP3Z).
 Download three folders (`excitatory`, `inhibitory`, and `vip_dendrites_only`) and put them into `data/raw/morph/`.
 These files are needed to create figures that show morphological reconstructions.
+Extracted morphological features are provided in this repository (see above).

-* Raw electrophysiological traces in NWB format can be downloaded from https://gui.dandiarchive.org/#/file-browser/folder/5e7115073da50caa9adaf419 .
-Download mouse id folders and put them into `data/raw/ephys/`.
-These files are needed to create figures that show the electrophysiological features extraction procedure (so called sanity check plots), extract three meaningful traces for all cells and save them in a .pickle file, and to produce a .csv file with all extracted features of all cells.
+* Raw electrophysiological traces in NWB format can be downloaded from https://dandiarchive.org/dandiset/000008/.
+Download all folders (using `dandi` command line tool as described [here](https://github.com/dandi/dandiarchive/issues/385#issuecomment-639803133)] and put them into `data/raw/ephys/`.
+These files are needed to create figures that illustrate the extraction procedure of electrophysiological features, and to create figures that show electrophysiological traces.
+Extracted electrophysiological features are provided in this repository (see above).

+* Raw transcriptomic data in FASTQ format ...
+Instructions will follow shortly.

+## The order of running scripts to reproduce our figures

+Instructions will follow shortly.